Goyal-Puja/SNAKE_GAME/README.md

 # SNAKE_GAME

-the snake game is a very popular one, here is a very simple one written in Python using Visual Studio
+the snake game is a very popular one, here is a very simple one written in Python.